A residency space in Rajasthan for churning creativity with art, culture and community

 -

-Live in the heart of Rajasthan—surrounded by crafts, music, and dance
+Live in the heart of Rajasthan surrounded by crafts, music, and dance

 -

-Deep local support from the Thorr team with insider access and real connections
+In-depth local support from the Thorr team with insider access and real connections

 -